whayn/white-bot/README.md

-# discord-test-bot, a discord open-source bot
+# Discord-test-bot, a discord open-source bot
+An open source project from Whayn#6455